-The San Mateo Daily Journal will be making its endorsements throughout the election season and will provide a full list by Election Day, Nov.
-3. Check back as this endorsement list is completed.
+The San Mateo Daily Journal has made its endorsements throughout the election season.
+Here is the final list in time for Election Day, Nov.
+3.

 San Bruno mayor (one seat): Rico Medina*

 San Bruno City Council (two seats): Michael Salazar*, Tom Hamilton

 Millbrae City Council (three seats): Gina Papan*, Ann Schneider* and You You Xue